 Master the Rules & Odds of Roulette

-Putting a stake, big or small, on roulette without knowing the rules will leave a hole in your pocket.
-It would be best to teach yourself how roulette betting works, and this guide will help you do that.
+Putting a stake, big or small, on roulette without knowing the casino roulette rules will leave a hole in your pocket.
+It would be best to teach yourself how roulette betting works – including the different Roulette odds and rules.
+This guide will help you do just that

 Depending on which variant you play, a roulette wheel has 37 or 38 numbered spaces on which the ball can come to a stop, and your objective is to pick that correct space.